 Depth of discharge (DoD) refers to the maximum amount of battery capacity that can be used without risking damage to the battery from a full discharge.

 The percentage of energy the battery releases affects how long solar batteries last.
-With most solar batteries, depth of discharge and battery cycle life are linked.
+With most solar batteries, depth of discharge and battery cycle life are linked together closely, and a longer lifespan is linked to a better depth of discharge.

 Cyclic life is the number of charge-discharge cycles a battery can sustain and depends on how much of the battery’s capacity is used.
 The higher the depth of discharge, the more energy you can use from the battery’s total capacity before it needs recharging.